 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-College Factual ranked Cincinnati State as #791 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+College Factual ranked Cincinnati State as #381 out of 2,238 colleges and universities in the country on its 2024 Best Colleges list.
+This is an improvement over the previous year, when Cincinnati State held the #584 spot on the Best Overall Colleges list.

 Since Cincinnati State Technical and Community College has an open admissions policy, being accepted to the school isn't that hard.
 However, a full basic things - such as a high school diploma or equivalent - may be required.
 Also, go over your application to make sure it is complete before you submit it.